 The Laotian kip is currently one of the lowest-valued currencies in the world, and its position has deteriorated even further since 2020.
 In fact, the kip reached its lowest point in 15 years in 2021, largely due to high levels of inflation and depreciation against foreign currencies.

-These issues have had a significant impact on the value of the kip and have made it difficult for it to recover.
-As a result, the Laotian economy has struggled, with high levels of poverty and unemployment, as well as a lack of foreign investment.
+These issues have significantly impacted the value of the kip and made it difficult for it to recover.
+As a result, the Laotian economy has struggled, with high levels of poverty, unemployment, and a lack of foreign investment.

 The Guinean franc is the official currency of Guinea, a West African nation that has struggled with high inflation, increasing poverty, and organized crime.
 Despite being rich in natural resources, such as gold, aluminum, and diamonds, Guinea’s currency has experienced devaluation for an extended period of time.

 One of the main reasons for this is the country’s high inflation rate, which has undermined the value of the franc and made it less stable.
 Additionally, Guinea’s economy has been impacted by a range of challenges, including political instability and inadequate infrastructure, which have hindered its ability to grow and prosper.

 Sierra Leonean Leone